Ryan Joyce: 2024

 On the 2024 PDC Pro Tour, Joyce was the runner-up at Players Championship 9, losing to Michael Smith 8–6 in the final.

 At the 2024 World Grand Prix Joyce reached the semi-finals, defeating Josh Rock 2–0 in sets, Nathan Aspinall 3–2 in a deciding leg in set 5, and Rob Cross also 3–2, before being whitewashed 5–0 by Luke Humphries.

 2025

-In March 2025, Joyce reached his first PDC European Tour final at the 2025 European Darts Trophy.
-He was defeated by Nathan Aspinall 8–4 in legs.
+Joyce reached the fourth round of the 2025 World Championship.
+His run included victories over Danny Noppert and Ryan Searle.
+He went to a deciding set against eventual champion Luke Littler, but he was beaten 4–3.
+In March 2025, Joyce reached his first PDC European Tour final at the 2025 European Darts Trophy, where he was defeated 8–4 by Nathan Aspinall.
 He made his European Championship debut in October, being eliminated by eventual champion Gian van Veen in the quarter-finals.

+2026

+Joyce was eliminated in the second round of the 2026 World Championship in a 3–1 defeat to Krzysztof Ratajski.
+He reached his second European Tour final at the Baltic Sea Darts Open in May, where he lost 8–4 to Luke Woodhouse.

 Style of play

 Joyce is known as an accurate double hitter, particularly on the double 16 segment of the board.

 Personal life

 Joyce has admitted suffering from a fear of flying, this impacting on his willingness to attend European Tour events.